Monday, November 16, 2009

 Her song Hide And Seek (#66), which appeared on a compilation album of songs of Grammy nominees, was my first experience of her music and an immediate favorite.
 Here she performs this song live:

-I like nearly every song on the Speak For Yourself album, but one that I like as much or possibly more than Hide And Seek is one called Have You Got It In You (#67).
+I like nearly every song on the Speak For Yourself album, but one that I like the best is one called Have You Got It In You (#67).
 Unfortunately, there does not yet exist in YouTube a live version of this song that isn't mangled in some way, so here is a rather boring to look at, but at least beautiful to listen to version from her album:

 Sunday, June 7, 2009